Best of Brick

 5. Not all rentals are in rental buildings

 Renting an apartment in a rental building is not the same thing as renting an apartment in a co-op or condo building.
-The latter will probably be a bit nicer in terms of appliances, finishes, and amenities, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner), plus higher application fees, and frequently, restrictions on how long you may rent.
+The latter will probably be a bit nicer in terms of appliances, finishes, and amenities, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner). plus you'll usually pay higher application fees and face restrictions on how long you may rent.
 For more information, see Brick Underground’s pros and cons of renting in a co-op or condo building.

 Renters: When you rent an apartment, prepare to have a lot of money handy, usually in the form of a bank-certified check.
-You'll need to pay the broker fee if there is one, a month’s rent as a security deposit and the first month's rent within a few days of signing your lease.
-One way to cut down on upfront costs is to find a roommate or apartment-share situation (but be sure to heed these signs of a roommate scam).
+You'll need to pay the broker fee if there is one, a month’s rent as a security deposit, and the first month's rent within a few days of signing your lease.
+One way to cut down on upfront costs is to find a roommate or apartment-share situation, and there are lots of websites to help you do just that.

-When demand is lower, for example during the winter, you may find a rental with a free month (or even two).
-Lots of NYC landlords offer this freebie at the beginning or end of a lease to encourage you to sign a lease.
+When demand for rentals is lower—such as during the slow winter months—you may find a rental with a free month (or even two).
+Lots of NYC landlords offer this freebie at the beginning or end of a lease to encourage you to sign the dotted line.
 Some landlords spread the discount over the term of the lease in what's called the net effective rent or the advertised rent, but the net effective rent is less than the amount you will actually have to pay—known as your gross rent—during your non-free months.

 Brick Underground's Gross Rent Calculator enables you to easily calculate your gross rent, make quick apples-to-apples comparisons between apartments and avoid expensive surprises.
 All you'll need to figure out your gross rent is 1) the net effective rent, 2) the length of your lease, and 3) how many free months your landlord is offering.